andychucs/conning_tower/README.md

 | ![CC7B1141-A925-4C8D-BC7E-B562CB4BFC23_4_5005_c](https://github.com/andychucs/conning_tower/assets/24852023/9241c616-588f-4479-bdff-186e9ebefe13) | ![5C479DA8-B96E-4ED7-9258-9D2E93D0AC85_4_5005_c](https://github.com/andychucs/conning_tower/assets/24852023/c3cb6c79-777b-40bc-88b5-66dcd0a2678e) | ![28833525-0862-471D-AC13-ECE53280068D_4_5005_c](https://github.com/andychucs/conning_tower/assets/24852023/1a96640d-e070-4d34-9985-83112a2a6580) | ![E176BCED-6F47-4FE4-A5FF-9DDA1D62C26A_4_5005_c](https://github.com/andychucs/conning_tower/assets/24852023/510b1046-2d0c-4938-982f-f74f7c2344c6) |
 | --- | --- | --- | --- |

+## Privacy Statement

+ConningTower in the repo's releases utilizes Firebase for the purpose of collecting crash logs through Google's services after v1.8.8.
+These logs may include parts of the website request URLs and some content from the responses.
+We do not collect any information that can specifically identify you or your personal data.
+However, please be aware that the web page information may display some private data.
+We strongly advise against sharing screenshots of these pages on the internet to protect your privacy.

 ## Why start this project